 the making of the University of Leeds

-A walk on Saturday 25 April that tells the story of how the Yorkshire College of Science became a giant of higher education.
+A walk that tells the story of how the Yorkshire College of Science became a giant of higher education.

 Founded “to promote education of both sexes and to provide instruction in such sciences and arts as are applicable or ancillary to the manufacturing, mining, engineering and agricultural industries of Yorkshire”, the College started with 3 professors and 24 students.

 How did it become a place with more than 38,000 students and 8,000 staff?
 How has the former residential area been transformed to accommodate today’s vast range of research, teaching and learning?

 trading town to regional capital

 New to Leeds?
 Or lived here for ages without learning much about your city?

 Come with me from earliest times to the present day - Kirkgate to the West End.
 I'll explain how a little town where cloth was traded became the regional capital and a major centre for financial services, healthcare, learning and digital creativity.

 Want reassurance that this will be worthwhile and enjoyable?
 Read some of the reviews left by walkers since early 2019.